MegEngine/Documentation/source/development/contribute-to-docs/python-docstring-style-guide.rst

       class ExampleClass(object):
-          """The summary line for a class docstring should fit on one line.
+          r"""The summary line for a class docstring should fit on one line.

           If the class has public attributes, they may be documented here in an ``Attributes`` section and follow the same formatting as a